 The MN Test is intended to be the primary test.
 The purpose of a primary test is to inform whether an IOU's proposed investments in energy efficiency create more benefits than costs and therefore merit approval.
 The primary test is the main determinant of whether a program should be included in the Triennial Plan.
-Secondary tests can be developed to help enhance the overall understanding of energy efficiency impacts.
-The additional information from a secondary test can help to prioritize energy efficiency programs and to inform decisions regarding marginally cost-effective programs and allocation of resources.
+Secondary tests can be developed to help enhance the overall understanding of energy efficiency programs and to inform decisions regarding marginally cost-effective programs and allocation of resources.
 The secondary test is not intended to undermine the purpose of the primary test and may include a subset of the impacts included in the primary test or additional impacts.